Vodafone kicks off British broadband roll-out

-LONDON Vodafone (VOD.L) launched its high speed broadband service in Britain on Wednesday, offering discounted prices to existing customers in a bid to revive its fortunes in its home market.
+LONDON, June 10 Vodafone launched its high speed broadband service in Britain on Wednesday, offering discounted prices to existing customers in a bid to revive its fortunes in its home market.

 Vodafone, traditionally a mobile-only operator, has been rolling out fixed-line broadband across Europe in recent years to offer customers a wider range of services and -- it hopes --increase loyalty.

-With EE (ORAN.PA) (DTEGn.DE), Britain's largest mobile operator, about to be taken over by BT (BT.L), the country's largest fixed-line provider, Vodafone has turned to its Cable & Wireless enterprise network to offer its own broadband offering.
+With EE , Britain's largest mobile operator, about to be taken over by BT, the country's largest fixed-line provider, Vodafone has turned to its Cable & Wireless enterprise network to offer its own broadband offering.

 The Cable & Wireless fibre network will now also be used to offer broadband, and eventually TV, to the home.
 It already passes nearly 20 million premises and that will increase to 22 million later this year.